Explore some of the historic recipes of the 1600s

 As the name suggests this recipe used viper snakes.
 They were taken alive and had their heads removed before being cut into roughly 2-inch pieces and boiled with their hearts.
-Finally, it’s garnished with slice of lemon.
+Finally, it’s garnished with slices of lemon.

 A 17th century ale that’s flavoured with a skinned cockerel and various spices.
 Take a cockerel and boil them well, add 4lbs of raisins, nutmeg, mace flakes, dates and put in a barrel for 7 days.
 Apparently, it was good for getting rid of colds.

 Roasted cow’s udder isn’t a dish for the faint hearted.
 It started by boiling the udders, then covering it with cloves and left to chill.
 Once chilled it’s laid over a fire and basted with sweet butter.
 When roasted brown it’s then further boiled with white bread crumbs and sugar before being ready to serve.